Transformers are Inherently Succinct: Succinctness across representations

-\begin{theorem} UHATs can be exponentially more succinct than LTL. \end{theorem} \begin{proof} We give a family $\{L_n\}_{n \ge 1}$ of languages such that $L_n$ is recognized by a UHAT of size polynomial in $n$ but any LTL formula recognizing $L_n$ has size exponential in $n$.
-Let $\mathcal{M}_n$ be a (deterministic) Turing machine that implements a binary counter with $2^n$ bits, i.e., when initialized with $0^{2^n}$, it increments the binary number until it has written $1^{2^n}$ on its tape and accepts.
-Clearly, $\mathcal{M}_n$ is of size polynomial in $n$, it uses an exponential number of tape cells in $n$, and the unique accepting run has length at least $2^{2^n}$.
-In \citep{Boas97} a reduction from Turing machines to tiling problem instances is presented that encodes configurations of Turing machines in its rows and a correct tiling corresponds to a valid execution of the Turing machine.
-We observe that the $2^n$-tiling problem instance $\mathcal{I}_n$ constructed from $\mathcal{M}_n$ has size polynomial in $n$ and it has the property that the smallest correct tiling has at least $2^{2^n}$ many rows.
-In the proof of \cref{prop:UHAT-hardness} we showed that there is a UHAT $\mathcal{T}_n$ of size polynomial in the size of $\mathcal{I}_n$ that recognizes encodings of correct tilings of $\mathcal{I}_n$.
-Thus, $\mathcal{T}_n$ is of size polynomial in $n$ and the smallest accepted word has length at least $2^{2^n}$.
-We let $L_n$ be the language recognized by $\mathcal{T}_n$.
-Let $\varphi_n$ be an LTL formula that recognizes $L_n$.
-Since the smallest accepted word by any LTL formula has length at most exponential in the formula size (using an exponential conversion from LTL to finite automata similar to \citep{VardiW94}), it follows that the size of $\varphi_n$ is at least exponential in $n$. \end{proof}
+\paragraph{Polynomial-size UHAT.} This direction proceeds in 3 steps. \begin{enumerate}[itemsep=2pt, topsep=2pt, parsep=0pt, leftmargin=1.5em] \item Let $\TM_n$ be a (deterministic) Turing machine that implements a binary counter with $2^n$ bits, i.e., it writes $0^{2^n}$ on its tape and increments the binary number until it has written $1^{2^n}$ on its tape and accepts.
+In particular, $\TM_n$ first checks that it was started with the empty tape and then writes $2^n$ many $0$'s on its tape using an additional $n$-bit counter.
+To increment the $2^n$-bit counter, $\TM_n$ traverses the counter from left to right while flipping every $1$ to $0$ until it encounters the first $0$, which is then flipped to $1$.
+To initialize the counter with $0$'s, $\TM_n$ uses a linear number of states in $n$.
+Incrementing can be done with a constant-sized Turing machine.
+Moreover, $\TM_n$ uses an exponential number of tape cells in $n$ and the unique accepting run has length at least $2^{2^n}$. \item \Citet{Boas97} gives a reduction from Turing machines to tiling problem instances that encodes configurations of Turing machines in its rows and a correct tiling corresponds to a valid execution of the Turing machine.
+We observe that the $2^{p(n)}$-tiling problem instance $\TI_n$, for some polynomial $p$, constructed from $\TM_n$ has size polynomial in $n$ and it has the property that the smallest correct tiling has at least $2^{2^n}$ many rows. \item \zcref{lem:tiling-brasp} and \zcref{lem:brasp-uhat} show that there is a UHAT $\trans_n$ of size polynomial in the size of $\TI_n$ that recognizes encodings of correct tilings of $\TI_n$.
+Thus, $\trans_n$ is of size polynomial in $n$ and the smallest accepted word has length at least $2^{2^n}$.
+We let $L_n$ be the language recognized by $\trans_n$. \end{enumerate}

-Conversely, we can show that there is no language than can be represented by LTL significantly more succinct than by UHATs.
-Thus, we may even say that UHATs \emph{are} exponentially more succinct than LTL.